VietnamTo-pack List for Vietnam

 klean kanteen insulated water bottles

-Minimize the amount of wasted plastic water bottle by bringing your own bottle.
+Bring your own water bottle to minimize the amount of plastic waste.
 Several travel-friendly options include Kupton foldable water bottles and Makooz collapsible water bottles.

 • Quick-dry towel